pixl8/preside-ext-content-dependency-tracker/README.md

 ```

 `autoEnableDbTextFields` will automatically enable all `dbtype="text"` fields on all objects that are enabled for tracking.

+`autoTrackRelatedObjects` will automatically track also related content objects of other objects that are marked as trackable.
+For example you might explicitly mark links and assets as trackable but nothing else.
+Then when enabling auto-tracking, the system will automatically also determine any object that links to assets or links.
+Only content objects that are explictely excluded from tracking (enabled=false) will then not be tracked.
+Content object that are not explicitly marked to be tracked will be hidden by default from the Dependency Tracker listing, but will show up as dependencies in trackable objects.

 `trackObjects.{any_preside_object}.enabled` will enable (or disable) an object for tracking.